 If you are the successful applicant we will carry out checks to ensure your circumstances have not changed.
 If you are selected we send your details to the landlord of the property.
 The landlord of the property is always responsible for making offers.
 They may also carry out checks before offering you the property.
 When a provisional offer is made you can view the property and decide whether to accept or refuse it.

-We will publish on this website and via property adverts the results of applications once the advertising period has come to an end.
-We tell you the number of applicants that applied for the property, the band and the registration date of the successful applicant.
+We will publish the results on this website once the advertising period has come to an end.
+We tell you the number of applicants that applied for the property, the band and the registration date of the applicant at the top of the shortlist.
 This information will give you a better idea of how popular a particular property or area is and how long you would normally have to wait.

 You can then decide whether to look for other types of property or areas where you do not have to wait as long.